How to sell a gun in Connecticut

 Sell to WeBuyGuns.com

-Sell your gun to a local dealer
+• Sell to a local dealer

 Licensed dealers can handle all aspects of the sale, ensuring compliance with all state and federal laws.

-Sell your gun through a private collection
+• Sell through a private transaction

-State Laws for Selling a Gun in Connecticut
+State laws for selling a gun in Connecticut

 Connecticut's firearm laws, known for their stringency, establish a detailed framework to regulate firearm possession, sale, and transfer, focusing on public safety and the balance between individual rights and collective security.
 This section provides an overview of the critical aspects of Connecticut's gun laws, pertaining to transfers in the state.

-General Resources:
+General resources:

 Connecticut ID Requirements

-Identification Requirements
+Identification requirements

 In Connecticut, handgun buyers in private transactions must be state residents with a valid permit or eligibility certificate.
 Sellers are required to obtain an authorization number from the Special Licensing and Firearms Unit.
 The process involves two forms: DPS-67-C, to be kept by the seller for 20 years, and DPS-3-C, to be handed to the buyer.